Does a turkey stall when smoking? The correct answer

 The evaporation of moisture hinders the increase in temperature.

-While in the case of Turkey, the conditions are different.
+In the case of Turkey, the conditions are different.

 Turkey is a type of poultry.